01 April – 10 April 2011

 Andrea Büttner studied at the Royal College of Art, London.
 Since winning the Prize, Buttner has exhibited at Documenta 13 (2012); other recent solo exhibitions include Andrea Büttner, Milton Keynes Gallery, Milton Keynes (2013); Andrea Büttner, MMK Museum für Moderne Kunst, Frankfurt am Main (2013); Andrea Büttner, International Project Space, Birmingham (2012).
 Büttner lives and works in London and Frankfurt, and is represented by Hollybush Gardens.

-As Andrea Büttner is announced as the winner of the Max Mara Art Prize for Women, Laura McLean-Ferris talks to her and to Iwona Blazwick, Chair of the Jury, and Director of the Whitechapel Gallery in London, where the prize is hosted.
+As Andrea Büttner is announced as the winner of the Max Mara Art Prize for Women, Laura McLean-Ferris talks to her and to Iwona Blazwick, former Chair of the Jury, and Director of the Whitechapel Gallery in London, where the prize is hosted.